USTA Northern | May 5, 2017

 Community Tennis Grants

 For starting or expanding community based tennis programs and activities.
 Two grant types are available in 2017: Project/Program Support and Organizational Capacity Building.
 Funding amounts range from $250 - $3,000, depending on size of the organization and scope of the project.
 Grant review typically takes about one month and awards will be given until funds are depleted.
 Additional funding cycles may be added.
-All Community Tennis Grants have been awarded for 2017.
-Look for 2018 information in December.
+For the 2018 application, click here.

 For a Community Tennis Grant Review Sheet, click here.

-Please contact Christine Nickels at firstname.lastname@example.org for an application.
+Please contact Mya Smith-Dennis at email@example.com for more information.

 USTA Northern Adopt-a-Court Grant

 As a not-for-profit organization whose mission is to "promote and develop the growth of tennis," USTA Northern recognizes the importance of making financial investments in the infrastructure of tennis facilities to foster the sport’s continued growth.
 All tennis facilities that are open to the public and meet additional requirements as outlined in the application are invited to apply for the USTA Northern Adopt-A-Court Grant.